Where there's a will, there's a way…

 Leaving your legacy is easy and, unarguably, one of the greatest gifts you will ever give.
-Please contact our Senior Development Officer at (404) 685-2608 to learn more about how to leave GPB in your will, trust, or annuity plan.
+Please contact our Director of Leadership Giving at (404) 685-2608 to learn more about how to leave GPB in your will, trust, or annuity plan.

 You have already helped GPB tremendously with generous contributions throughout the past 50 years.
 It is because of those gifts that GPB can continue to bring quality programming to the people of Georgia.
 By leaving GPB in your will, you are not only creating a personal legacy by supporting an organization you care deeply about, but also extending a gift to future generations.

 When planning a gift to benefit this station, please use our full legal description:

 Our legal name is: The Foundation For Public Broadcasting in Georgia, Inc., a non-profit corporation, organized under the laws of the State of Georgia, with its principal office located at 260 14th Street, NW, Atlanta, Georgia 30318-5360.

 Federal Tax ID #: 58-1510475